thomaswilburn/itc298-materials/readme.rst

 5. `HapiJS site basics <https://github.com/thomaswilburn/itc298-materials/tree/master/hapi_basics>`__ - public resources, advanced Handlebars templating
 6. Intro to Grunt - basic configuration, plugins, and file watchers
 7. `Intro to Backbone <https://github.com/thomaswilburn/itc298-materials/tree/master/intro_to_backbone>`__ - client-side MVC and templating
-8. Packaging resources with Browserify
+8. `SQLite3 for Node <https://github.com/thomaswilburn/itc298-materials/tree/master/sqlite`__ - Simple databases for small web apps
-9. HapiJS special topics - authentication and sessions
+8. Server-side Backbone - writing models and using collections

 Topics will be covered in this class at a rate of one per week.
 Tuesdays will be lecture, and Thursdays will be a directed lab, with students working independently or in small groups to solve a small problem based on that week's topic.
 Toward the end of the quarter, this may be instead spent on consulting time for the final project.

 Final project
 -------------

 In addition to participation, all grades from this class will be determined via a final project, to be written in JavaScript and spanning both the client and server.
+The final project is due on Tuesday, June 16.

 The goal of the final project is to provide a portfolio piece for students: something that can be taken into interviews and serve as an example of a real, working (if somewhat basic) application.
 It'll be written using HapiJS on the server, and Backbone on the client, with a Grunt build process running alongside for JS packaging and CSS preprocessing.